 Saturday of July - so that it occurs during the Tour de France.
 Due to the

-nature and popularity of the event, race day registration was discontinued a
+nature and popularity of the event, race day registration was discontinued many years ago.

-couple of years ago.
-Registration has been via this web site and word-of-mouth.
+Registration has been via this web site, word-of-mouth and social media.